m0hamed-amin/phpstorm-setting/README.md

 # phpstorm-setting
-This file contains setting of my PhpStorm IDE
+This file contains setting of my PhpStorm IDE.